sydkahn/ESPixelStick_Firmware-fruya-3.0/README.md

+NOTE: this has been updated with a special binary to make it compatible with the FRUYA flash chips on the esp01

 ESPixelStick Binaries
 =====================
 This is a precompiled firmware release for the ESPixelStick hardware.
 It contains everything you need to flash or update your ESPixelStick.
 For a list of changes, please refer to Changelog.html included with this release.
 To use the web based updates, you must be on ESPixelStick firmware 2.0 or greater.